Have you recently started going to therapy or are you thinking about seeing a therapist?

 Before you commit to a certain therapist, ask yourself what you want to get out of therapy.

 What’s your end goal?
 What problems do you need help solving?
-By taking some time to do a self-assessment, you’ll have a clearer picture of the types of results you’d like to see.
+You may be dealing with phobias, relationship issues or even substance addictions.
+By taking some time to do a self-assessment, you’ll have a clearer picture of what kind of therapy (consider checking out Hypnotherapy Caulfield) you would like to go for, and the types of results you’d like to see.

 Plus, knowing what you want to get out of therapy can also help you select the right therapist.